KyleMayes/vulkanalia/tutorial/book/src/presentation/swapchain.md

     .old_swapchain(vk::SwapchainKHR::null());
 ```

 That leaves one last method, `old_swapchain`.
-With Vulkan it's possible that your swap chain becomes invalid or unoptimized while your application is running, for example because the window was resized.
-In that case the swap chain actually needs to be recreated from scratch and a reference to the old one must be specified in this method.
+With Vulkan it's possible that your swapchain becomes invalid or unoptimized while your application is running, for example because the window was resized.
+In that case the swapchain actually needs to be recreated from scratch and a reference to the old one must be specified in this method.
 This is a complex topic that we'll learn more about in a future chapter.
-For now we'll assume that we'll only ever create one swap chain.
+For now we'll assume that we'll only ever create one swapchain.
 We could omit this method since the underlying field will default to a null handle, but we'll leave it in for completeness.

 Now add an `AppData` field to store the `vk::SwapchainKHR` object: